-Commonw ealth Care Alliance accepts both electronic and paper claims with industry-standard diagnosis and procedure codes that comply with the Health Information Portability and Accountability Act (HIPAA) Transaction Set Standards.
-Detailed instructions for completing both the CMS HCFA 1500 and UB04 claim forms are available.
-Dow nload instructions
+Commonwealth Care Alliance accepts both electronic and paper claims with industry-standard diagnosis and procedure codes that comply with the Health Information Portability and Accountability Act (HIPAA) Transaction Set Standards.
+For detailed instructions for completing both the CMS HCFA 1500 and UB04 claim forms, please use the links below.